 For this program, the following documents must be uploaded to the Admissions Application Portal:

 The application deadlines for this program are as follows:

 See Scholarships and Aid.

-According to the U.S. Bureau of Labor Statistics, the job outlook for psychologists is expected to grow 22 percent from 2010 to 2020, which translates to 37,700 new jobs in the field.
-On average, psychologists make $68,640 per year, which equates to $33.00 per hour.
+According to the U.S. Bureau of Labor Statistics, the job outlook for school psychologists and counselors is expected to grow 14.3% through 2026, which equates to 12,800 new jobs in the field.
+Educational and school psychologists across the nation earn a median salary of $76,990.

 Robert L. Glueckauf

 F. Donald Kelly (Professor Emeritus)

 Robert C. Reardon (Professor Emeritus)